Opened 9 years ago

 I think this sentence defines it, though it maybe could be made clearer.

-comment:6 Changed 9 years ago by rfranke
+comment:6 by Rüdiger Franke, 9 years ago

-• Cc Martin.Otter@… added
+Cc: Martin.Otter@… added

 I'd love to see this as a general rule for clocked equations, not just as a special rule if the clocked state comes from inline integration.
 A naive modeler would expect the model SID in comment:4 to start with 0 as well.